Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 #### Parameters

 * `addresses` The addresses to search for.
 * `timeoutMillis`  The maximum number of milliseconds to wait.
-The default value will be 1000 (1 second).
+The default value is 1000 (1 second).
 * `confidenceFactor` is 1 minus the probability that a block will be reorged.
-The default value will be 0.9999999.
+The default value is 0.9999999.

 #### Returns